jeastham1993/developer-prompts/dotnet.md

 ```
 src/
-  Features/
-    Payment/
+  PaymentProcessorApplication/
+    PaymentProcessorApplication.csproj
     PaymentProcessor.cs
     PaymentValidator.cs
+tests/
+  PaymentProcessorApplication.Tests/
     PaymentProcessor.Tests.cs // The validator is an implementation detail.
 Validation is fully covered, but by testing the expected business behaviour
 ```

 ### Test Data Pattern